djhshih/exercise-mol-biol/README.md

 ## Scenario D

 Write a clear and concise 1-page protocol for thawing OVCAR-3 cells and to freeze additional vials of cells down.
 Include enough details of all required reagents, such as the medium, as well as specific pipetting volumes.
+Include a volumetric recipe of the complete medium.
 Assume that we use T75 flask for passaging and 10 cm plates for harvest.